portlandcodeschool/jsi/_posts/00-01-03-modules.md

 <aside>
 <h4>Shebang</h4>

+Shebang is short for "hash bang," since "!" is often pronounced "bang."
 The shebang is actually ignored by the Node interpreter when it's run.
 So you can also run `node weather` and it will work.
 The `#!` is the actual shebang.
 The remaining part is the program to run instead of executing the file directly.
 In this case, we're using the `env` command to look up the `node` that the user prefers.
 To really understand how this all works, you could consider doing the advanced project below, reimplementing `which`.
 </aside>

 Here's how we could handle arguments: